-Component Description (1) WLAN antennas (one or two depending on model) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Camera light On: One or more cameras are in use.
-(3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones Record sound.
+(3) Camera light(s) On: One or more cameras are in use.
+(4) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 19 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 For more information, see Using Windows Hello (select products only) on page 39 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(4) Internal microphone Records sound.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.